Nomophobia treatment

 If you notice signs of nomophobia or severe smartphone dependency in a child or adolescent, seek the guidance of a mental health professional.
 They can provide specialized support and intervention.

-Preventing nomophobia in children and adolescents requires a holistic approach that combines awareness, parental involvement, education, and the cultivation of a balanced digital lifestyle.
-By taking proactive steps and providing guidance, parents, and caregivers can help young individuals develop a healthy relationship with technology and reduce the risk of experiencing nomophobia
+Preventing nomophobia in children and adolescents requires a holistic approach that combines awareness, parental involvement, education, and cultivating a balanced digital lifestyle.
+Parents and caregivers can help young individuals develop healthy relationships with technology and reduce the risk of experiencing nomophobia by taking proactive steps and providing guidance.

 You can check if you have nomophobia by answering this questionnaire.